 As I mentioned, I’m still nervous every time before I speak.
 As Mark Twain said, “There are two types of speakers: those that are nervous, and those that are liars.”
 It’s how you manage your nerves that’s important.
 One of the most important aspect of public speaking is preparation.
 The saying, “Fail to prepare, prepare to fail” has never been more relevant.
-Ever had one of those exam nightmares where you know absolutely know nothing?
+Ever had one of those exam nightmares where you know absolutely nothing?
 Preparing includes practice, familiarisation with the stage and venue.
 Get there early, get up on stage and imagine the audience being there.
 This is so that when you do get up there, it will be like visiting an old friend.

-But lets say you have prepared and you’re not
+Lets say you have prepared and you’re not

 sure whether you’re just very excited or very